Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 [^gameplay]: In-story, I mean.
 In gameplay, paladins can resurrect recently-fallen allies and heroes can respawn at altars, but it's just a gameplay mechanic that's never acknowledged in-story.
 Otherwise a lot of characters, including King Terenas and Uther, would still be alive.

-[^medivh]: This includes me.
-I played Warcraft 1 long after Warcraft 1, and this cutscene was the first time I heard that name.
+[^medivh]: I wasn't among those.
+I played Warcraft 1 long after Warcraft 3, and this cutscene was the first time I heard that name.

 [^wane]: Or will they? *(Dun dun duuuun!)*